Downtown Alpharetta, Georgia. Photo by @awesomealpharetta

-Located on Exit 114 right off I-20 just east of Atlanta is Farmview Market.
+Located on Exit 114 right off I-20 just east of Atlanta is Farmview Market in Madison.
 This one-of-a-kind shop supports more than 300 local farmers and producers by selling their products in the store.

 And, you can be sure it’s good because nothing makes it to the Farmview Market shelf unless it’s been thoroughly tasted and tested by their team.
 In addition to Southern staples like peach products and freshly ground grits from the in-store grist mill, you can find unique items like olive oil from Georgia's olive farms.